HackYourFuture/Assignments/1-JavaScript/Week3/README.md

 #### Unit tests

 The code listing below shows the plain vanilla JavaScript unit tests that are provided for this exercise.
-There are four separate tests, each one focussing on a separate expected characteristic or behaviour of the function to be tested.
-All tests consist of the following parts:
+There are four separate tests, each one focussing on an expected characteristic or behaviour of the function to be tested.
+Each test is made up of the following parts:

-1. A `console.log` message to communicate _what_ we are testing.
+1. A `console.log` message that describes what the test is about.
-2. A definition of the _expected value_ that the function-under-test should _return_.
+2. A definition of the expected value that the function-under-test should return.
-3. A _call_ to the function-under-test, supplying the _arguments_ that should produce the _expected result_.
+3. A call to the function-under-test, supplying the arguments that should produce the expected result.
-4. A `console.assert()` to assert that the _actual result_ matches the _expected result_.
+4. A `console.assert()` that asserts that the actual result matches the expected result.

 ```js
 function test1() {